+Source?

 Questions concerning the participation level in community decision-making, as part of ‘Social-political’ integration process, the most common response recorded in this module was extremely or somewhat dissatisfied involving around 62.50% of respondents, followed by 33.33% people rating it as ‘somewhat or extremely satisfied’.
 On the next question about receiving any kind of aid/relief from the government, the highest response was ‘extremely or somewhat dissatisfied’ composing 54.10% participants, followed by a large section of 33.33% participants chose to remain silent in this question and only 12.50% people found their participation as highly satisfactory.

 5.3.4 fig 8-Level of ‘Socio-psychological’ integration